awaiskazmi/uibuddy/README.md

 #### Properties, Media Queries, and Pseudo-Classes!

-**nocss** supports all css properties, along with the addition of media queries and pseudo-classes making it extremely powerful, giving you the freedom to desing absolutely anything!
+**nocss** supports all css properties, along with the addition of media queries and pseudo-classes making it extremely powerful, giving you the freedom to design absolutely anything!

 #### Components